dedis/doc/cosi/cosi.md

 ### Announcement

-The leader BROADCASTS an announcement message including the message M to sign.
+The leader BROADCASTS an Announcement packet including the message M to sign.
-Upon receipt of an announcement message, each leaf node executes the commitment step.
+Upon receipt of an announcement packet, each leaf node executes the commitment step.

 ### Commitment

-Upon the receipt of an announcement message, each non-root node SHOULD validate the message M syntactically and semantically according to an application-dependent policy.
+Upon the receipt of an Announcement packet, each non-root node SHOULD validate the message M syntactically and semantically according to an application-dependent policy.
 If any of these checks fails, the node MUST abort the protocol.